PTDC To Host Conference On Sustainable Mountain Tourism - UrduPoint

 According to an official source, the conference will bring together key stakeholders from the tourism industry to discuss strategies and initiatives for promoting sustainable tourism in Pakistan’s mountainous regions.

-The topics such as environmental preservation, community involvement, and innovative tourism practices will be highlighted during the event.
-The interested participants can register for the event by visiting this link: https://shorturl.at/nUtzv to receive an invitation.
+Topics such as environmental preservation, community involvement, and innovative tourism practices will be highlighted during the event.
+Interested participants can register for the event by visiting this link: https://shorturl.at/nUtzv to receive an invitation.

 This initiative aims to foster dialogue and collaboration among stakeholders, paving the way for sustainable tourism development in Pakistan’s unique and diverse mountain landscapes.